schevalier/neo4j-etl-components/README.md

 To run the tests in AWS, you'll need an AWS IAM user.

 To run the tests using a local MySQL instance:

+Grant all privileges to the user _neo_ identified by password _neo_

 `mvn -DPLATFORM=local clean integration-test`